Beck Malenstyn: Major junior

 Malenstyn joined the Hitmen for his rookie season during their 2014–15 campaign at the age of 16.
 He played 11 games, and recorded two goals, before being chosen to represent Team Canada at the 2014 World Under-17 Hockey Challenge.
 Upon returning to the Hitmen, Malenstyn tallied eight goals and four assists in 51 games.

 Prior to his sophomore season, Malenstyn and his teammate Jake Bean were selected to represent Team Canada at the 2015 Ivan Hlinka Memorial Tournament.
 Malenstyn finished the tournament with three points in five games, including a goal in Canada's 7–3 over Sweden to earn a gold medal.
 Upon joining the Hitmen for their 2015–16 season, he was named to the National Hockey League’s Players to Watch list for November in advance of the 2016 NHL Draft.
 By January 2016, Malenstyn was ranked 124th amongst all North American skaters after he recorded 20 points in 44 games.
 He was later named to Canada men's national under-18 ice hockey team pre-competition roster for the 2016 IIHF World U18 Championships.
 Malenstyn concluded his sophomore season with 25 points in 70 games and earned the teams' Chrysler Canada Inc. Scholastic Player Award.

-During the offseason, Malenstyn was drafted 145th overall by the Washington Capitals at the 2016 NHL Entry Draft.
+During the offseason, Malenstyn was drafted 145th overall by the Washington Capitals at the 2016 NHL entry draft.
 He was subsequently invited to the Capitals training camp but was released and returned to the Hitmen prior to the start of the 2016–17 season.

 In November 2017, Malenstyn, a fifth-round pick, and team captain Matteo Gennaro were traded to the Swift Current Broncos in exchange for three players, the rights to two more players, and a second-round pick.
 Malenstyn won the 2018 WHL Championship as a member of the Swift Current Broncos.

 Professional

 On November 20, 2019, Malenstyn was recalled from the Hershey Bears to the Capitals and made his NHL debut that night against the New York Rangers.

 In December 2020, he tore his Achilles tendon which required surgery and he was expected to miss six to eight months to recover, ruling him out for the entirety of the 2020–21 season.

+Following his first full season in the NHL, as a pending restricted free agent, Malenstyn was traded during the second round of the 2024 NHL entry draft to the Buffalo Sabres in exchange for a second-round pick on June 29, 2024.
+On July 23, he signed a two-year, $2.7 million contract with the Sabres to avoid salary arbitration.